At a glance

 Click on the headlines below for details

 Hesston College admits RN-BSN applicants once a year beginning with the spring semester.
-Applicants may enroll as part-time or full-time students.
-Individuals desiring priority consideration for acceptance should submit all admission materials by October 1.
+Individuals desiring priority consideration for acceptance should submit all admission materials as soon as possible.
 Late applications will be accepted only on a space available basis.
 The Nursing Admissions Committee selects students from applicants who meet the requirements listed below.

 - Graduation from an associate degree or diploma nursing program that holds specialized nursing accreditation